rp-rs/rp-hal/README.md

 This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Pico W.

+**NOTE**: This is work in progress.
+Wifi access is not yet implemented.

 [Raspberry Pi Pico]: https://www.raspberrypi.org/products/raspberry-pi-pico/
 [rp-pico-w]: https://github.com/rp-rs/rp-hal/tree/main/boards/rp-pico-w